Frequently Asked Questions:

-ISARA Radiate includes a complete quantum resistant algorithm toolkit for commercial use to secure vulnerable computer security against quantum computer attacks, and multiple integration tools to simplify development options and accelerate integration into existing or new products.
-ISARA Radiate means that it implements a quantum resistant version of each type of public-key algorithm: public-key encryption, digital signature and key agreement.
+ISARA Radiate includes a complete quantum safe algorithm toolkit for commercial use to secure vulnerable computer security against quantum computer attacks, and multiple integration tools to simplify development options and accelerate integration into existing or new products.
+ISARA Radiate means that it implements a quantum safe version of each type of public-key algorithm: public-key encryption, digital signature, and key agreement.
 It is also the first security solution on the market to offer a speed-optimized version of the ‘NewHope’ lattice-based algorithm detailed in the New Hope paper.

 Why should I worry about the quantum threat now?

 Any encrypted data where key establishment is communicated or stored along with it will not remain confidential beyond Y2Q.
 With the current Y2Q deadline estimated to be 10 years, any data that must remain confidential beyond this point is already vulnerable.
 Steps to protect this data need to be taken now.
 Even without the current data being at risk, the rollout of new key establishment algorithms may take years and planning should start now.
 Although replacing current authentication algorithms is less urgent than key establishment, upgrading current Public Key Infrastructures (PKIs) that provide authentication for much of the sensitive data in the world will take much longer.
 The biggest challenge is that, whereas key establishment algorithms can be rolled out in phases, authentication algorithms in PKIs have to be rolled out in parallel.
 The classic algorithms need to remain available until every possible reliant system has been updated and new roots of trust have been installed.
 A decade is not an unreasonable estimate for some very large enterprises to change over.